tico-19/tico-19.github.io/memories.md

 <sup><sub>[back to main page](index.html) </sub></sup>

-We created translation memoried (in .TMX format) for some language pairs.
+We created translation memories (in .TMX format) for some language pairs.
 They are free to use under a CC0 license.
 Each file (zipped) is about 400KB.